michaelkinnas/Polynomial-root-calculation/README.md

-# polynomial-roots-calculation
+# Polynomial root calculation algorithms in C

-Polynomial root calculation algorithms in c
+## This collection contains four algorithms for calculating the roots of polynomials